tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter02.md

 After a long shower and a double-portioned breakfast, {{daimon.hero_nickname}} called his office and asked to speak with Mary.
 He figured no matter what the situation was or what happened to him, as long as he was not bleeding out, she'd want to hear from him and make sure he was ok and everything.

-"Mary here, ...{{daimon.hero_nickname}}, is that you?
-Are you OK?"
+"Mary here, ...{{daimon.hero_nickname}}, is that you??!?  {{daimon.hero_nickname}}, Are you OK?!"

 "Hey Mary, I'm good, not hurt.
-Just... really messed up mentally on what happened the other night.
+Just... trying to make sense of everything, I think I'm really messed up mentally on what happened the other night.
 I crashed unbelievably hard.
-I think my body needed it.
+Pretty sure my body needed it.
 Sorry I didn't contact you sooner.
-I think I just needed time.   ...Still do if I'm being honest," {{daimon.hero_nickname}} replied with a heavy sigh.
+I just needed time.   ...Still do if I'm being honest," {{daimon.hero_nickname}} replied with a heavy sigh.

 "I'll let everyone here know you're ok.
+We heard and saw on the news some of what happened at the museum the other night and we knew you were headed there.
+A couple of us were a little freaked out when we didn't hear from you.
 We're glad you're not hurt, {{daimon.hero_nickname}}.
-Are you gonna go talk to a therapist or something?
+Are... are you gonna go talk to a therapist or something?
+Go to your doctor's?
 I know I would need one."

-"You just like to talk to people.  ...Actually Mary, I think I'm gonna take a break for a bit.
+"Heh, you just want a reason to to talk to people.  ...Actually Mary, I think I'm gonna take a break for a bit.
+A Sabbatical.
 I saw some things that I'm having a hard time with.
 I think I'm gonna take a leave of absence.
 Take some time for myself.
 Clear some things up."  {{daimon.hero_nickname}} paused.
-"The application should be good to go, and I'm leaving the rest of it in your hands.
+"The platform should be good to go, and I'm leaving the rest of it in your hands.
 You're in charge, Mary.
 I'll send an email or something to that effect so our staff and clients know."

 "No worries {{daimon.hero_nickname}}.
-Just remember how much I took care of you during my performance review."
+You're one of my oldest friends, we love you.
+Also, just remember how much I took care of you during my performance review."

 "Oh you're getting a nice fat raise, Mary.
 I'll email payroll right after this call to make it official as well."